 Sheffield has a national reputation for climbing, walking, kayaking, mountain biking which embraces the Peak National Park on its western fringe.
 However Parkwood Springs offers the opportunity to create top class skiing, biking and other extreme sports facilities, including the UK’s first luge (https://www.skylineluge.com/en), right in the city centre within easy reach of some of Sheffield’s fastest-growing and most popular new residential and leisure areas at Kelham-Neepsend.
 In 2017 the Council selected Extreme Destinations as their preferred development partner to deliver this vision.

-This project, which is currently in development, includes a contribution from the Government’s Local Growth Fund resources which is part of the Government’s continued investment in the Northern Powerhouse.
+This project, which is currently in delivery, includes a contribution from the Government’s Local Growth Fund resources which is part of the Government’s continued investment in the Northern Powerhouse.

 SCR LGF allocation: £4,800,000